Unity-Technologies/ROS-TCP-Connector/com.unity.robotics.message-visualizations/Documentation~/default_viz_suite.md

     > If you encounter networking issues, please refer to the [Networking Guide](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/network.md).

 5. Once connected, you may begin sending and receiving ROS messages as usual.
 Topics will by default populate in the HUD panel's `Topics` list.
-For this example, run a simple publisher from the commandline:
+For this example, run a simple publisher from your ROS workspace:
     ```
     rostopic pub /point geometry_msgs/Point 1 2 3
     ```